 Teaching and Learning Scholarship (TLS) goes by many different names, including the Scholarship of Teaching and Learning (SoTL), discipline-based education research (DBER), action research, pedagogical research, and teaching as research.
 All TLS involves the systematic assessment of teaching and learning practices in university courses.

-Our Teaching and Learning Scholarship (TLS) program is intended to advance scholarly conversations around teaching and learning scholarship in higher education, Those seeking funding for TLS from Schreyer Institute endowments should include a focus on teaching and learning at Penn State.
+The intent of the TLS program is to advance teaching and learning scholarship in higher education.
+Those seeking funding, should focus on teaching and learning at Penn State.